 - Enabling the organization to return to normalcy sooner

-Why You Need Business Continuity Analytics
+Why You Need Big Data and Analytics for Business Continuity

 Large data sets give business leaders a more complete picture of their entire operation.
 That includes how employees are working in the business, how customers are engaging with its products and services, and how the company’s systems are operating on a regular basis.
-This type of information is especially useful for effective business continuity planning.
+This type of information is especially useful for effective business continuity planning (BCP).

 Business continuity analytics can help predict what might happen during a business interruption by analyzing different types of incidents.
 They can identify an organization’s vulnerable areas and propose solutions to: